What is SNMP?

 OID (Object Identifier) is an identifier mechanism for naming any type of object or concept.
 It is an international standard for addressing anything in a very specific way.
 SNMP adopted the concept, but did not originate it.

-What is an SNMP OID is a long sequence of numbers, separated by dots.
+An SNMP OID is a long sequence of numbers separated by dots.
 For instance, 1.3.6.1.2.2.1.5 is an OID that unequivocally identifies with an object in a hierarchical logical tree.
 OIDs should be read from left to right, starting at the root which can only be either 0 or 1 or 2, depending on the arc of the following standards:

 Both organizations define child nodes, the subsequent numbers, respectively, and may delegate assigning authority to others.